 "Then" she responds "I have the perfect place to cook"

 Her house is set high up the mountain overlooking the sea.
 It is a gorgeous view.
-Her garden is beautiful and plentiful (although she does have a full time gardner).
-As she is showing it to us, she’s pulling lettuces and herbs from it and piling it in my arms.
-Then she takes us inside and we see her lovely home; meet the cat, see her wine cellar… totally awesome.
+Her garden is beautiful and plentiful (although she does have a full-time gardener).
+As she is showing it to us, she's pulling lettuces and herbs from it and piling them in my arms.
+Then she takes us inside and we see her lovely home; meet the cat, see her wine cellar... totally awesome.
 But I remember I told the boys we would be right back.
 Right back.
-“Can I call the apartment?”
-“Sure, no problem”.
+"Can I call the apartment?"
+"Sure, no problem".
 She dials, it rings and rings and rings, no answer.
-OK…must have gone on an adventure, they have a set of keys.
+OK...must have gone on an adventure, they have a set of keys.
 Relax.

 Still not sure what she means, but back in the car we go.
 We follow her further up the narrow road; up the hill; all of a sudden she makes a hard left into what appears to be a parking lot of a restaurant.
 As she approaches she pulls keys out of her pocket and opens the door.
 It's not a restaurant; it's a fully stocked, fully loaded professional kitchen that she shares with others in her Basque society.
 Here they cook meals for friends using an honor system where you just track what shared supplies you use to prepare your food.
 They share the cost of the space, each "owner" gets a certain amount of time to use the facility AND they pay someone to come in to clean up after so there is no quarreling about someone leaving it dirty.
 And the view is fantastic.
 I wish I had my camera.